soffes/JSON/Readme.markdown

 func decode(_ dictionary: JSONDictionary, key: String) throws -> Date
 ```

-There's a specialized verion that returns a `Date`.
+There's a specialized version that returns a `Date`.
 You can supply your own functions for custom types if you wish.

 Here's deserialization in action: